RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/ConsensusLoopDesignOperation.md

 ## Caveats

 Note that this TaskOperation is intended for canonical design only.
-It will not properly disallow noncanonicals (if they have been turned on with other task operations); nor will DSSP work properly with non-canonical secondary structure types (_e.g._ the left-handed helices formed by  D-amino acids).
+It will not properly disallow noncanonicals (if they have been turned on with other task operations); nor will DSSP work properly with noncanonical secondary structure types (_e.g._ the left-handed helices formed by  D-amino acids).

 ##See Also